 Multiple additional models have been proposed to account for the various aspects of T cell activation 3.
 Such mechanisms include receptor clustering 4,5, conformational changes of receptor chains 6,7, dynamic formation of signaling complexes 8,9, cooperativity in triggering within nanoclusters 10,11, physical segregation of glycoprotein-phosphatases occurring in early tight contacts with APCs 12–14 where signalling molecules are enriched 15, effects of cell topography 16, etc.

-Still, each of these models cannot capture the entirety of data related to TCR-dependent T cell activation 13[Ref].
-The integration of such models have been proposed as a necessary step for achieving comprehensive and predictive understanding TCR activation 3 [PMID: 21127503].
+Still, each of these models cannot capture the entirety of data related to TCR-dependent T cell activation 13.
+The integration of such models have been proposed as a necessary step for achieving comprehensive and predictive understanding TCR activation 3.

 Arguably, integrating all available data sources on T-cell activation and its underlying mechanisms is impractical using existing data integration approaches.
 However, it is possible to integrate partial data subsets, and use these data subsets to inform partial models of narrower aspects of T-cell activation (components, subsystems, functions) [3–16].
 Thus, we propose that Big Data integration can be divided-and-conquered if we shift the focus from direct data integration to model integration.
 For that, we turn to Bayesian metamodeling [17] (Fig. 2).
 Through this approach data can be collected from diverse data sources.
-Following data collection, the data is broken into partial data subsets; the partial data subsets are used as input for constructing partial models; each of these partial models is converted to a probabilistic surrogate model over some variables of the corresponding partial models (e.g. using a Bayesian network or a generative deep-learning model); the surrogate models are then coupled through imposition of statistical coupling restraints resulting in a a Bayesian metamodel - a single joint probability distribution function (PDF) over variables from all surrogate models.
+Following data collection, the data is broken into partial data subsets.
+The partial data subsets are used as input for constructing partial models; each of these partial models is converted to a probabilistic surrogate model over some variables of the corresponding partial models (e.g. using a Bayesian network or a generative deep-learning model); the surrogate models are then coupled through imposition of statistical coupling restraints resulting in a a Bayesian metamodel - a single joint probability distribution function (PDF) over variables from all surrogate models.
 Finally, hyperparameters of partial input models are updated using their posterior estimates in the Bayesian metamodel.
 Critically, the output metamodel integrates all data used to inform any of the partial models.

 To make informed decisions, T cells integrate multiple cues, which are sensed by specific receptors and induce signaling pathways.
 The detailed mechanisms by which T cells process and integrate multiple signals into accurate and reliable cellular responses remain incompletely understood.
 For example, in the context of pathogen recognition, T cells were shown to physically probe the surface of antigen-presenting cells (APCs) for cognate foreign antigens through their T-cell antigen receptors (TCRs).
 However, the simple affinity of TCR-antigen interactions cannot explain the robustness of T-cell decision-making.
 Detailed studies of TCR-dependent signaling using diverse experimental and theoretical methods have resulted in evidence for multiple possible mechanisms, which likely occur simultaneously to modulate the cell response.
 Such mechanisms pertain to diverse temporal and spatial scales, and depend on specific context and environment, such as micro- to nano-scale clustering of receptors and signaling molecules, cooperativity, mechano-sensing, and more.
 The integration of these partial mechanisms into a unified view of T-cell recognition is critically missing, leading to a lack of comprehensive and predictive understanding of such critical T-cell decision-making.